Pediatric Septic Arthritis Clinical Presentation

 In a series of 95 children with SA, most had a low-grade fever, but one third were afebrile at presentation.[1]
 In another study, 83% of children with SA had a recent fever, but only half were febrile at emergency department presentation.[2]
 Absence of fever should not sway the clinician from the diagnosis.

 On the other hand, the presence or absence of fever may be helpful in distinguishing SA from transient synovitis of the hip.
 Each condition presents as an acutely irritable hip in a young child and may be associated with an effusion.
-In general, children with SA have greater impairment with more diminished range of motion than those with transient synovitis.
+In general, children with transient synovitis are afebrile, while those with SA have more diminished range of motion.

 Previous